airbytehq/airbyte/docs/integrations/sources/github.md

 For syncing streams it are required at least public_repo and read:org scopes.

 Syncing of some streams has particulars:
 * For calling Collaborators API user has to be one of them.
 In another case API will return 403 error.
+To become one of the collaborators, it is needed user to be invited by an owner.
+More about access permission you can read [here](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/access-permissions-on-github)
-* Teams API is only available to authenticated members of the team's [organization](https://docs.github.com/en/free-pro-team@latest/rest/reference/orgs), in another case it will return 404 error.
+* [Teams](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-organizations-and-teams/about-teams) are groups of organization members, therefore Teams API is only available to authenticated members of the team's [organization](https://docs.github.com/en/free-pro-team@latest/rest/reference/orgs), in another case it will return 404 error.
+[Personal user accounts](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/types-of-github-accounts) don't have access to Teams features.
 If user doesn't have permission, it will return 401 error.
 * Project API returns a 404 Not Found status if projects are disabled in the repository.
 If user does not have sufficient privileges to perform this action, a 401 Unauthorized or 410 Gone status is returned.